0xNordian/deso-mcp/deso-ui/overview/PHASE_2_SUMMARY.md

 # Phase 2: Atomic Components - COMPLETE ✅

 ## Overview
 Successfully built the foundational atomic components for the DeSo UI Library using the Atomic Design methodology.
-All components are data-connected, type-safe, and follow consistent design patterns.
+All components are data-connected, type-safe, and follow consistent design patterns. **All data loading issues have been resolved and components now display live DeSo blockchain data.**

 ## ✅ Completed Components